 - Inspection of personal items in luggage or pockets, or other searches, are common.

-- Immigration officials may photocopy documents or record interviews for further review by USCBP or other agencies.
+- Immigration Officials may photocopy documents or record interviews for further review by CBP or other agencies.

-Before traveling carrying MIT research data or equipment, it is very important for you to read:
+Before traveling, and while carrying MIT research data or equipment, it is very important for a student to read the below resources:

 - Guidance regarding international travel with MIT data and materials

-- International Travel Guidance from the Office of the Vice President for Research
+- Office of the Vice President for Research Guidance on International Travel

-- Travel and Technology Landing Page – MIT IS&T
+- Travel & Technology Landing Page – MIT IS&T

 - MIT Information Protection – Securing information

-Device Inspection: U.S. Customs officials are authorized to search or retain electronic devices, including digital cameras, cell phones, media players, and disk drives as well as the items listed above, even without probable cause, to look for violation of export control regulations as well as other laws and regulations.
+U.S. Customs Officials are authorized to search or retain electronic devices, including digital cameras, cell phones, media players, and disk drives, as well as the items listed above, even without probable cause, to look for violation of export control regulations as well as other laws and regulations.

-- Don’t carry data you don’t want others to see: medical records, data files from your research, financial information, photos, etc.
+- Students should not carry data that they do not want others to see (e.g., medical records, data files from their research, financial information, photos, etc.).

-- Don’t carry the only copy of data you can’t afford to lose.
+- Students should not carry the only copies of data that they cannot afford to lose.

-- Have a “Plan B” if there is data you will need when you reach your destination.
+- The student should have a “Plan B” if there is data that they will need when they reach their destination.

-- If you do travel with MIT data or equipment, you must follow appropriate information security protections for your data and your electronic devices and obtain proper authorization from your principal investigator.
+- If Students do travel with MIT data or equipment, they must follow appropriate guidelines and security protections for their data and their electronic devices.
+Students must also obtain the proper authorization from their principal investigator.

-- There have been recent reports that Customs and Border Protection (CBP) officials are questioning international travelers at U.S. airports about research data on electronic devices and/or research materials in carry-on or checked luggage.
-Please see the above link regarding information on “Travel with MIT data and materials” for guidance on obtaining evidence of travel authorization to help reduce the chance of a prolonged stoppage when travelling internationally.
+- There have been recent reports that CBP Officials are questioning international travelers at U.S. airports about research data on electronic devices and/or research materials in carry-on or checked luggage.
+Please see the above link regarding information on “Travel with MIT data and materials” for guidance on obtaining evidence of travel authorization to help reduce the chance of a prolonged delay when traveling internationally.